 An unsubsidized loan gains interest just like a private loan would: starting the day you take it out.
 The don’t-pay-until-you-graduate grace period only applies for your loan payments.
 Interest payments are still required throughout your time in school.

 However, if you take out a subsidized loan, the government pays interest for you while you’re in school.
-Your interest payments will begin only after you graduate, along with the rest of your loan payments.
+Your personal interest payments will begin only after you graduate, along with the rest of your loan payments.

 If you’re going to take out a federal student loan, Rebecca recommends pursuing a subsidized one.